 She received lots of suggestions but also lots of acknowledgment that it’s a tall order – so many of the books that cross over to the big time are centered in or center the Western (often white American, white European) imagination.
-This is something I’ve become keenly aware of as someone who grew up in the Caribbean (specifically part of the former British West Indies); geographically, also, part of the Americas (among the smaller parts of the larger part of the Western Hemisphere) and so close to North America that the running joke is that if America (specifically the USA) sneezes the Caribbean catch cold.
-Those of us in the English speaking Caribbean grow up reading a lot of books, watching a lot of films/TV, listening to a lot of music from other places – in my generation, primarily North America; a generation or more ago when we were still a colony/colonies, primarily Britain.
+This is something I’ve become keenly aware of as someone who grew up in the Caribbean (specifically part of the former British West Indies); geographically, also, part of the Americas (part of the Western Hemisphere) and so close to North America that the running joke is that if America (specifically the USA) sneezes the Caribbean catch cold.
+Those of us in the English speaking Caribbean grow up (present tense because this hasn’t changed much) reading a lot of books, watching a lot of films/TV, listening to a lot of music from other places – in my generation, primarily North America; a generation or more ago when we were still colonies, primarily Britain.

 One of the things I enjoy about the existence of my latest book With Grace is that it is a fairytale that centres a little black girl in a Caribbean space who saves herself – subverting racial, cultural, gender tropes typical of the fairytale genre.
 Now I just need it to do the crossover thing.
 As an aside, perhaps this limited its crossoverability, but one of my favourite reader reviews of my novel Oh Gad! was the one that referred to it as “unapologetically Antiguan”.
 Among my other books, Musical Youth, touches on the theme of colourism in the black community, a bi-product of the multi-generational centering of whiteness.